Aditya10bit/MelodyMingle/README.md

 Secure Access: Prioritizing user privacy and security, I implemented Firebase Authentication to ensure that only authenticated users have access to the app.
 This approach provides users with peace of mind while enjoying their favorite music🔓.

+android foreground service - for continous flow of the app in the background.

 github->https://lnkd.in/ddyC8Dui